jhwohlgemuth/gold/SECURITY.md

 # Security <sup>[1](#1)</sup>

 If you believe you have found a security [vulnerability](https://www.cve.org/ResourcesSupport/Glossary#glossaryVulnerability) in [Gold](https://github.com/jhwohlgemuth/gold), please report it to us as described below.
-Althought Gold is primarily intended for research and development, we take all security vulnerabilities seriously.
+Although Gold is primarily intended for research and development, we take all security vulnerabilities seriously.

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/jhwohlgemuth/gold/security/advisories/new) tab.